-- (19) Any sign that changes color(s), flashes, blinks, oscillates, or intimates movement through lighting effect(s). - (20) A roof sign on a building under 40 feet in total height.
+- (19) Any sign that changes color(s), flashes, blinks, oscillates, or intimates movement through lighting effect(s) or the use of video display of any kind, and in any way visible from the right-of-way. - (20) A roof sign on a building or any building under 40 feet in total height.